Policy on Related Party Transactions (RPT)

 - The term “Control” shall have the same meaning as defined in SEBI (Substantial Acquisition of Shares and Takeovers) Regulations, 2011.

 - “Key Managerial Personnel” means key managerial personnel as defined under the Companies Act, 2013 and includes-

 - Managing Director, or Chief Executive Officer or manager and in their absence, a

-- “Material Related Party Transaction” means a transaction with a related party if the transaction / transactions to be entered into individually or taken together with previous transactions during a financial year, exceed rupees one thousand crore or ten per cent of the annual consolidated turnover of the company as per the last audited financial statements of the Company.
+- “Material Related Party Transaction” means a transaction with a related party if the transaction / transactions to be entered into individually or taken together with previous transactions during a financial year, exceed rupees one thousand crore or ten per cent of the annual consolidated turnover of the Company as per the last audited financial statements of the Company, whichever is lower.

 - “Office or place of profit” means any office or place –

 - where such office or place is held by a director, if the director holding it receives from the Company anything by way of remuneration over and above the remuneration to which he is entitled as director, by way of salary, fee, commission, perquisites, any rent‐free accommodation, or otherwise

 - where such office or place is held by an individual other than a director or by any firm, private Company or other body corporate, if the individual, firm, private Company or body corporate holding it receives from the Company anything by way of remuneration, salary, fee, commission, perquisites, any rent‐free accommodation, or otherwise

 - “Relative” means relative as defined under Section 2(77) of the Companies Act, 2013